diskmanti/zero/README.md

 ## Setup
 #### Spin up Tower VM

-Change to *ansible-tower* directory and run the following as your user (root not required).
+Change to *vagrant-tower* directory and run the following as your user (root not required).

 Get status.